grafana/metrictank/docs/quick-start-docker.md

 You should now have a functioning dashboard showing all metrictank's internal metrics, which it reports via statsdaemon, back into itself.

+Another dashboard you can import for instant gratification is the [statsdaemon](https://grafana.net/dashboards/297) dashboard, which shows you metrics about the metrics.
+Very meta.

-Feel free to play around more, send in more data, create dashboards (or import them from [grafana.net](https://grafana.net)), etc.
+Now you can send in more data [using the plaintext protocol](http://graphite.readthedocs.io/en/latest/feeding-carbon.html) or using any of the plethora of [tools that can send data in carbon format](http://graphite.readthedocs.io/en/latest/tools.html) , create dashboards (or import them from [grafana.net](https://grafana.net)), etc.

 If anything doesn't work, please let us know via a ticket on github or reach out on slack.
 See [Community](https://github.com/raintank/metrictank/blob/master/docs/community.md)